macrocks/Anypoint-Platform-Reporting/README.md

 # Anypoint Platform Reporting
-Open source Project for reporting on Anypoint platform account.
+Mule 4 Project for generating report on Anypoint platform account.

 This project will provide a way to export anypoint platform data in reporting format for runtime manager, api manager, anypoint queues and other platform components data.